-- The Award to Faculty or Staff form can be completed online and will automatically calculate the gross up amount if the department chooses to pay the taxes.
+- The Award to Faculty, Staff or Student Worker is available on Payroll Services Forms page, can be completed online, and will automatically calculate the gross up amount if the department chooses to pay the taxes.
 Print out the completed form and submit to Payroll via campus mail, fax, or email.
 The form requires the Department Head or Dean's signature.
 If a paper check is requested, the person requesting the award will be notified when the check is ready for pick up.
 If the award is to be direct deposited, the payment will be made on the first available bi-weekly payday.

 - Which Supplemental form should I use to pay my employees?